sandeepkumaar/learn-reactjs/README.md

 We will see how react-elements are simple js objects
 And how we can apply js composition techniques to compose complex template.

+### Step 4 Setup browserify to load modules

+Since React follows most of the native js values. we will leverage it by using node style module loading thru browserify.

+  - install react, react-dom module from npm
+  - load them in the browser thru browserify
+  - remove the cdn scripts

+Note:
+Here we have dynamically added the data name in the react element
+with which we can use js techniques (reduce, map etc);

+Also we have created a pure-react file for *modularisation*